anttipessa/quiz/README.md

 The game is a quiz, where you select one answer per question and you can move to next question by clicking the "Next"-button.
 You can also go back to previous questions with the “Previous”-button.
 After you have answered all the questions, a grade button appears and clicking it automatically scores your quiz and shows the final score.
 The quizzes can be accessed from the navigation bar or through the path /games.

+Game data is fetched from MongoDB and the questions and answer options come from that data-object.
+Answer options are randomized so that if the same quiz is launched multiple times, the order of the options for each question is not always the same.
+However, questions are shown in selected order.

 ## Management view

 TODO: describe your work